ece1786-2024/HoopScout/HoopScout/Data/Data_Description.md

 5. Dribbles Shooting stats: Breakdown of shooting performance based on the number of dribbles before a shot.

-6. Pass TO stats: Player's passing to Ttammates, stats demonstrating teammates' shooting performance off passes.
+6. Pass TO stats: Player's passing to teammates, stats demonstrating teammates' shooting performance off passes.

 7. Pass From stats: Passes received from teammates, stats demonstrating player's shooting performance off passes.